physicsparticle/ToWhoEverWantsToSabotageMe-RememberThis-IThinkLikeAChampionAlways-WhileYouThinkLikeALoserAlways/README.md

 [![Image](/an-absolute-roach_nothing-more-nothing-less.png)](https://en.wikipedia.org/w/index.php?title=Jason_H._Moore&action=history)

-I think what Jason really wanted and still wants, was and is a free participation trophy and free attention for work in ML/AI and bioinformatics that he knows he could never accomplish himself, ever ... an absolute ugly ass roach p u s s y that no one wants to fuck, a miserable and a sad excuse for a human or whatever he is.
+I think what Jason really wanted and still wants, was and is a free participation trophy and free attention for work in ML/AI and bioinformatics that he knows he could never accomplish himself, ever ... an absolute ugly ass roach p u s s y that no one wants to fuck, a miserable and a sad excuse for a human or whatever he is. an absolute t w a t that no one thinks of at 2 am, and that's funny and sad at the same time.

 https://en.wikipedia.org/w/index.php?title=Jason_H._Moore&action=history